CharleneMcKeown/DevOps-and-Containers/README.md

 	# Create role assignment
 	az role assignment create --assignee $CLIENT_ID --role acrpull --scope $ACR_ID
 ```

 ## Deploy an Azure SQL Database

+We need to deploy a database for the back end of our application.
+Azure SQL Database is a general purpose relational database managed service.
+There are a number of deployment options, and for this lab, we will deploy a single database managed via a SQL DB Server.
+Replace 'region' with your chosen region and give your SQL Server a unique name.
+Change the password below to something unique and secure, and make a note of it - you will need it later.

+> NOTE: SQL Server names must be lowercase and unique.

 ``` bash
 	az sql server create -l <region> -g vegasakslab -n <unique-sqlserver-name> -u sqladmin -p P2ssw0rd1234
 ```
+Now, create the database, making sure to keep the name **mhcdb**.

 ``` bash
 	 az sql db create -g vegasakslab -s <unique-sqlserver-name> -n mhcdb --service-objective S0